inkstitch/inkstitch/collections/_developers/en/002-002-003-windows-manual-build.md

 ---
-title: "Windows Manual Build"
+title: "Windows Manual Install and Manual Build"
 permalink: /developers/inkstitch/windows-manual-build/
-last_modified_at: 2022-02-02
+last_modified_at: 2024-01-17
 toc: true
 ---
-This is an instructional guide how to build Ink/Stitch without using the manual install.

 **Info:** For this description we use **`foo`** as a user name.
 Whenever it occures **replace it** with your personal windows user name.
 {: .notice--warning }